Why I Won't Bring My Gun Into My Classroom

 In my academic life, one of my areas of expertise is the psychology of religion and spirituality.
 I study what people believe, why they believe it, and how those beliefs shape their lives.
 When it comes to guns in America, so much of the public dialogue reminds me of issues of faith and religion.
 In any belief system, faith in the higher truth—God, scripture, or some other spiritual reality—always wins out; faith prevails over reason, over science, over facts, and over civility.
 The gun debate has taken this turn.
 It has long ceased to be a dialogue about logic or facts or reason and has become an ideological conflict between people with fundamentally differing worldviews.
 And if the great religious wars over human history have taught us anything, this clash is likely to take a lot longer to work our way out of than we want to admit.

 Even so, maybe there is hope.
-If a gun-toting 21-year-old kid can grow up into a college professor who is willing to take a stand against this absurdity, maybe others can to.
+If a gun-toting 21-year-old kid can grow up into a college professor who is willing to take a stand against this absurdity, maybe others can too.